ertekin-research-group/CLAMM/CLAMM_MC/README.md

 cmake --build .
 ```
 The executable `CLAMM_MC.exe` will be generated in the `CLAMM_MC/bin/Debug` directory.
-For convenience we will copy the .exe to the Sample_Input folder in preperation for running the tutorial:
+For convenience, we will copy the .exe to the Sample_Input folder in preparation for running the tutorial:
 ```
-cd ../
+cd ../Sample_Input
-cp ./bin/Debug/CLAMM_MC.exe ./Sample_Input
+cp ../bin/CLAMM_MC.exe .
 ```

 ---